GoofGarage/Win11Clean/03_POST_INSTALL_CONFIGURATION.md

 1. Open the ***"Start"*** menu.
 2. Right-click the Pinned application from the list below, then click the ***"Uninstall"*** menu option.

-The following apps are ones you may wish to remove, depending on your needs...
+The following apps are ones you may wish to remove _(if they are installed)_, depending on your needs...

   * Camo Studio
   * ESPN